Zhang Xinqi: Downfall

 On February 23, 2021, he has come under investigation for "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On August 17, he was expelled from the Chinese Communist Party (CCP) and dismissed from public office.
 On August 30, he has been arrested on suspicion of taking bribes as per a decision made by the Supreme People's Procuratorate.
 On November 1, he was indicted on suspicion of accepting bribes.

+On February 20, 2023, Zhang was sentenced to life in prison for taking 155 million yuan in bribes.